From Small Scales to Large Scales: Distance-to-Measure Density based Geometric Analysis of Complex Data: Simulations

 \section{Simulations}

 In the following, we investigate the finite sample behavior of $\kde$ in Monte Carlo simulations.
-To this end, we illustrate the pointwise limit derived in Theorem \ref{thm:pointwise limit} in the setting of Example \ref{ex:2d nonunif} and exemplarily highlight the discriminating potential of $\kde$.
+To this end, we illustrate the pointwise limit derived in Theorem \ref{thm:kde limit} in the setting of Example \ref{ex:2d nonunif} and exemplarily highlight the potential of $\kde$ to discriminate between different Euclidean metric measure spaces.
 All simulations were performed in $\mathsf{R}$ (\citet{Rbasicversion}).
+An R package, that implements the calculation of $\kde$ as well as some basic analytical tools, is available at \url{https://github.com/cweitkamp3/DTMdemo}.